-Subsequent to initial recognition, unrealized gains and losses on debt instruments measured at FVTOCl are recorded in OCl.
+Subsequent to initial recognition, unrealized gains and losses on debt instruments measured at FVTOCI are recorded in OCI and accumulated in the fair value reserve.
 Premiums, discounts and related transaction costs are amortized over the expected life of the instrument to interest income in the separate statement of profit or loss using the effective interest rate method.
-Upon derecognition, realized gains and losses are reclassified from OCl to profit or loss.
+Upon derecognition, realized gains and losses are reclassified from OCI to profit or loss.

-Debt Instruments designated at FVTPL
+Debt instruments designated at FVTPL